MicrobiologyETHZ/Methods_in_Microbiomics/docs/preprocessing/preprocessing.rst

-``ktrim``       Trims the adapter as well as all the bases to the right of the adapter sequence ``k``           Length of the k-mer used for matching ``mink``        Additionally matches shorter k-mers (with lengths between 23 and 11) to trim partial adapter sequences ``hdist``       Hamming distance for reference k-mers
+``ktrim``       Trims the adapter as well as all the bases to the right of the adapter sequence ``k``           Length of the k-mer used for matching ``mink``        Additionally matches shorter k-mers (with lengths between 23 and 11) to trim partial adapter sequences ``hdist``       Hamming distance for reference k-mers.
+``outs``        Write singleton reads whose mate has failed filters to this file.
 ==========    =========================================================================================================

 .. note::

-    `Why are adapter sequences trimmed from only the 3' ends of reads? <https://emea.support.illumina.com/bulletins/2016/04/adapter-trimming-why-are-adapter-sequences-trimmed-from-only-the--ends-of-reads.html>`_
+    | `Why are adapter sequences trimmed from only the 3' ends of reads? <https://emea.support.illumina.com/bulletins/2016/04/adapter-trimming-why-are-adapter-sequences-trimmed-from-only-the--ends-of-reads.html>`_
+    | `Why do we choose k-mer length between 23 and 11? <https://ucdavis-bioinformatics-training.github.io/2020-Genome_Assembly_Workshop/kmers/kmers>`_

 2. **Contaminant removal**.
 Spike-ins (most commonly PhiX) are usually used for quality control of sequencing runs as well as to ensure nucleotide diversity when sequencing low complexity libraries.
-These sequences should not be present in your data, but we perform this filtering step prior to downstream analysis to be completely sure.
-Here we also use BBDuk.
-Now PhiX genome is provided as the reference.
+We perform this filtering step prior to downstream analysis to be completely sure that these sequences are not be present in your data.
+Here we use BBDuk and PhiX genome is used as the reference.

     **Example command**